eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***ship high quality software at scale***
 	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.
 	- ***Identify scaling bottlenecks and propose solutions.***
+	- ***Ability to learn and research new technologies and standards rapidly, assess them for security and privacy exposures, and drive changes via code***
+	- ***Ability to prioritize and work to tight deadlines and manage your own backlog.***
+	- ***Work independently and own projects entirely, both within the department as well as cross-functionally***
+	- Excellent communication skills with the ability to interact with teams, ***be a thought leader and drive innovation***
+	- ***Humble expert with a sense of urgency***
+	- ***Skilled at taking complex topics and making them simple***
+	- ***The ability to exhibit sound judgment and domain knowledge for multiple areas of expertise within the specialized discipline.***
+	- ***Ability to effectively prioritize and execute tasks in a fast-paced environment.***
+	- ***Ability to learn and research new technologies and standards rapidly, assess them for security and privacy exposures, and drive changes via code***
 + Build system experience, like:
 	- Apache Buildr, historic open-source build system, Rake-based, gives the full power of scripting in Ruby with integral support for most abilities wanted in a build system
 	- ***Bazel***